MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-site-column-project-item-with-a-project-template-part-2.md

 8. Choose the **OK** button to add the assemblies to the project.

-## Create the wizard model, signing manager, and SharePoint command ids
+## Create the wizard model, signing manager, and SharePoint command IDs
  Add code to the ProjectTemplateWizard project to implement the following components in the sample:

 -   The SharePoint command IDs.
 These strings identify the SharePoint commands that the wizard uses.
 Later in this walkthrough, you'll add code to the SharePointCommands project to implement the commands.